 "an upright stake or pole."

 Despite all this, you would be hard pressed to find an English bible that doesn't translate stauros as "cross" when referring to Jesus' execution.
-(I looked at over a dozen online, and the only one that didn't translate stauros as "cross" was Jehovah's Witnesses' New World Translation.)
+(I looked at over a dozen online, and the only one that didn't translate stauros as "cross" was the New World Translation.)

 And a serious Christian should also wonder where the "cross" idea came from.
-If, as Alexander Hislop suggested, it originated as the symbol for the god Tammuz, it is certainly inappropriate for Christians.
+If, as Alexander Hislop suggested, it originated as the symbol for the false god Tammuz, or possibly a symbol for sun worship, it is certainly inappropriate for Christians.

 Even if Hislop was wrong, isn't wearing a little gold copy of someone's murder weapon on a chain around your neck a little gruesome?